Deepen your existing knowledge of computing with this research-focused degree.

 If you love computing and technology and want to help create some of the greatest innovations in these fields, then this advanced program is for you.

-The Master of Computing (Advanced) is a two year full-time (or equivalent part-time) degree targeting a research role that provides students with exposure to best practice in computing through cutting edge courses in areas of relevance to computing practioners and researchers.
+The Master of Computing (Advanced) is a two-year full-time (or equivalent part-time) degree targeting a research role that provides students with exposure to best practice in computing through cutting-edge courses in areas of relevance to computing practitioners and researchers.

+A research project is completed in your final year of study as a capstone experience.
 This is a substantial piece of individual research conducted under the supervision of an academic.
-It is completed over 2 semesters (12 units each semester) and submission of a formal thesis as well as two presentation seminars is required.
+It is completed over two semesters (12 units each semester).

 For more information please visit Programs & Courses